 Mental Health has never been more of a topic of discussion than now.
 Feona values the part she plays in helping New Zealand grapple with the beast that it is.

 Feona is constantly delighted when she comes into contact with clients and customers of Grow, they are fuelled with passion and desire to make things better.
 What a great environment to work amongst.

 He is a UK citizen who initially trained as an accountant before switching to a 33-year career as a global futures and forex broker, working in London for international investment banks and brokerages.

 In 2005, Brian married Bronwyn, a local Kiwi, relocated to Hawke’s Bay and is now a permanent New Zealand resident.
 He soon sought ways to put some of his finance skills and experiences to good use in the community and primarily through church and family connections, secured various contract assignments.

-Brian has served on Hawke’s Bay charitable boards and committees and is currently a member of the Waiapu Anglican Social Services Trust Board and the chair of Camp David Trust Board.
-He is also a member of the Institute of Directors.
+Brian has served on several Hawke’s Bay charitable boards and committees and retired in Dec 2021 after 9 years serving as a member of the Waiapu Anglican Social Services Trust Board.
+He is presently chair of Camp David Trust Board and is also a member of the Institute of Directors.